rwagnerlab/Einhauseretal2024_imprinting_neutralizing_antibodies/README.md

 * Data: various .xlsx files containing measured longitudinal neutralization data against multiple SARS-CoV-2 variants, information about vaccine status, breakthrough variant and socio deographics, encoded by IDs. (will be uploaded upon acception of the manuscript)
 * R scripts for the figures in the manuscript.
 ## More Info & Contact:
-Please visit www.wagner-lab.de or contact the corresponding author of the main publication with the contact details provided there.
+Please visit www.wagner-lab.de or contact the corresponding author (Ralf Wagner) of the main publication with the contact details provided there.

 ## Detailed content description:
 The manuscript contains 5 Main Figures and 10 Supplemental Figures as indicated in the script names.